-While Apex Legends might not be quite at the heights it once was, there’s no denying that it’s still one of the most popular shooters on the market.
+While Apex Legends might not be quite at the heights it once was, there’s no denying that it’s still one of the most popular shooters on the market, even more so since its hugely successful Steam launch.
 Each new update brings a host of new players into the game, and also entices new players back.

 Apex Legends has a pretty bright future ahead, especially as it’s yet to crack the mobile market.
 EA and Respawn have plans to launch the game for mobile devices, which will bring a lot of new blood to the game.
 If it can also crack the Chinese mobile market, where PUBG reigns supreme and props up the license as a whole, Apex will be soaring.
 It’s yet to also come to the Switch, though it’s pencilled in for near the end of 2020.

-It’s also worth bearing in mind that they have plans to bring Apex Legends to the next generation of consoles.
+It’s also worth bearing in mind that they have plans to bring Apex Legends to the next generation of consoles, as well as being backwards compatible on both.
 Though the install base on the new systems will be comparatively low to begin with, having Apex on those platforms will go a long way to ensuring it lasts the distance.

 While many point to the emergence of Warzone as bad news for Apex, it’s worth remembering that Warzone and Apex are two completely different experiences.
 Warzone is more of a straight shooter, while Apex has dashings of a hero shooter that help it stand out.